 Consider Living in Tax-Friendly States

 One of the most effective ways to stretch a $3 million nest egg is to have residency in the most tax-friendly states.
-For example, Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming don’t tax wages, salaries, dividends, interest or any sort of income.
+For example, Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming don’t tax any income, including wages, salaries, dividends and interest.

 Bottom Line